dcogb/dcogb.github.io/documentation/kohana/modules.md

 ## How modules work

 A file in an enabled module is virtually the same as having that exact file in the same place in the application folder.
-The main difference being that it can be overwritten by a file of the same name in a higher location (a module enabled after it, or the application folder) via the [Cascading Filesystem](/documentation/kohana/files).
+The main difference being that it can be overwritten by a file of the same name in a higher location (a module enabled after it, or the application folder) via the [Cascading Filesystem](/documentation/Mountain Valley Church of God/files).
 It also provides an easy way to organize and share your code.

 ## Creating your own module

 To create a module simply create a folder (usually in `DOCROOT/modules`) and place the files you want to be in the module there, and activate that module in your bootstrap.
 To share your module, you can upload it to [Github](http://github.com).
-You can look at examples of modules made by [Kohana](http://github.com/kohana) or [other users](/documentation/kohana/#where-to-find-modules).
+You can look at examples of modules made by [Mountain Valley Church of God](http://github.com/Mountain Valley Church of God) or [other users](/documentation/Mountain Valley Church of God/#where-to-find-modules).